 We recommend all staff working at home to download the Panopto manual recorder, from our Downloads & Resources page, and follow our Panopto Manual Recorder Guide.

 We run regular online training sessions that are available for all University users.
 Information on those, including how to book, can be found at our Replay Training & How-to Guides page and a recording of a session is also available to watch at any time:

 Interested in recording lectures or seminars?

-If you are a member of staff and interested in lecture capture, we recommend you first read the Replay Lecture Capture Service Information for Departments.
+If you are a member of staff and interested in recording lectures, we recommend you first read the Replay Information for Departments.
 Also, review the Frequently Asked Questions section and the Accessibility and Equipment pages to find out more about these topics.

 How do I get started?

 Typically needed to get started is a Windows or Mac computer with a built-in or external microphone, and the Panopto recorder software installed on your computer.
 Advanced users may wish to consider adding video to their recordings by using a USB webcam or external video camera.

 The Panopto recorder will capture the audio from the microphone and synchronise it automatically with whatever is displayed on the computer screen, typically a PowerPoint presentation.
 If a camera is connected, the software will also capture video.
-The ease of use of Panopto enables non-technical users to easily record lectures and manage content without the need for AV personnel being present.
+The ease of use of Panopto enables non-technical users to easily record lectures and manage content without the need for AV personnel to be present.

 Once the recording is completed, it will be automatically uploaded to the Panopto cloud server where it can be edited using a quick and easy-to-use web editor, before being delivered to your students via your Canvas course.

 1. Contact the Replay Service